jakemcc/jakemccrary.com/source/_posts/2020-03-16-a-retrospective-format.markdown

 ---
 layout: post
-title: "Remote retrospectives"
+title: A retrospective format for remote or co-located teams
-date: 2020-03-15 21:34:41 -0500
+date: 2020-03-16 12:52 -0500
 comments: true
-published: false
+published: true
-description: PUT SUMMARY HERE
+description: Retrospectives are useful regardless of being located in an office or working remotely.
+Here is a simple format for running remote or in-person retros
-keywords: 'retrospectives, remote, wfh, work from home'
+keywords: retrospectives, remote, wfh, work from home
 categories:
 - remote
 - meetings
 ---